oktadev/okta-blog/_source/_posts/2020-06-01-node-postgres-weight-tracker.md

 * [Build a Command Line Application with Node.js](/blog/2019/06/18/command-line-app-with-nodejs)
 * [Top 10 Visual Studio Code Extensions for Node.js](/blog/2019/05/08/top-vs-code-extensions-for-nodejs-developers)
 * [An Illustrated Guide to OAuth and OpenID Connect](/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc)

+If you have any questions, please leave a comment below.
+Follow us [@oktadev](https://twitter.com/oktadev) on Twitter and subscribe to our [popular YouTube channel](https://youtube.com/c/oktadev) for more great posts and tutorials!